PanosK92/panoskarabelas/source/content/blog/posts/hdr_in_under_10_minutes.md

 }
 ```

+- **Gamma:** The sRGB curve for mid tones to high lights resembles a gamma of 2.4.

 This function surpasses the basic gamma power approach by accurately reflecting the sRGB standard's piecewise
 linear curve for lower values and a non-linear curve for higher values, enhancing color fidelity, especially in gradients and low light.